A small flock of about eight peeps joined me and meandered the shoreline about six feet away.

 Fun fact: this is the only Common Loon in August in Multnomah County in eBird.

-I met up with Christian who had just had some peeps and larks farther up the beach.
+I met up with my friend who had just had some peeps and larks farther up the beach.
 We walked over and found the Baird's Sandpiper, who seemed to want nothing more than to get close to us.

 This was another county bird for me, though one I should probably have had by now.
 While we were watching the Baird's, two Horned Larks wandered down the beach and I tried to get my first ever Horned Lark/Baird's Sandpiper combo photo.
 Weak results.